AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 This subsection allows you to change the owner (user) of a set of records.
 Choose the user from the dropdown list, noting that this list contains only users with profiles of editor and above.

 The "Target group and editor" dropdown list will then show all users with editor profile and above, and additionally full administrators for the catalog.
-Select the appropriate editor and then click the blue "Transfer" button.
+Select the appropriate editor and then click the |button_transfer| button.

 |image32|